cljoly/telescope-repo.nvim/README.md

 make lint
 ```

+## Acknowledgement

+I would like to thank all the contributors to this plugin, as well as the developers of neovim and Telescope.
+Without them, none of this would be possible.

+Furthermore, thanks to [Migadu](https://www.migadu.com/) for offering a discounted service to support this project.
+It is not an endorsement by Migadu though.

 ## Stability

 We understand that you need a reliable plugin that never breaks.
 To this end, code changes are first tested on our machines in a separate `dev` branch and once we are reasonably confident that changes don’t have unintended side-effects, they get merged to the `master` branch, where a wider user-base will get the changes.
 We also often tag releases, holding a more mature, coherent set of changes.
 If you are especially sensitive to changes, instruct your package manager to install the version pointed by a particular tag and watch for new releases [on GitHub](https://github.blog/changelog/2018-11-27-watch-releases/) or [via RSS](https://ronaldsvilcins.com/2020/03/26/rss-feeds-for-your-github-releases-tags-and-activity/).
 Conversely, if you wish to live on the bleeding-edge, instruct your package manager to use the `dev` branch.